lumascet/scandbPaperless/README.md

 There is also an automated backup solution to backup your Paperless instance.

 > [!WARNING]
 > I was not able to get the system to communicate with the scanner as a non-root user, so I set the Docker container to use the root user.
-If you know how to properly set the permissions, consider supporting!
+If you know how to properly set the permissions, consider contributing!

 > [!NOTE]
 > When the scanner is plugged in while the container is running, the Python script will exit, forcing a restart of the Docker container.
 This is needed to reconnect the container to the scanner as I could not figure out how to auto-connect to a running container.